 7. How long after candidates complete registration eligibility requirements (academic and supervised practice) will it take to be authorized to test?

-The entire process, from the time the Commission on Dietetic Registration receives the program director candidate eligibility information to the time the candidate receives the Pearson VUE examination application email, is 3 to 4 weeks.
+The entire process, from the time CDR receives the candidate eligibility information to the time the candidate receives the Pearson VUE Authorization to Test email will be less than a week.

-8. How much is the examination application fee?
+8. How much is the examination fee?

-The examination application fee for dietitians is \$200 and \$120 for dietetic technicians.
+The examination fee for dietitians is \$200 and \$120 for dietetic technicians.